-In the fall of 1943 Elmer Warkentin and his sister, Leslie Buehler, began a Sunday school with the help of people from the South Abbotsford congregation.
-Due to vandalism of the school the Sunday school was relocated to the Cesar Anderlini home.
+In the fall 1943, Elmer Warkentin and his sister, Leslie Buehler, began a Sunday school with the help of people from the South Abbotsford congregation.
+Due to vandalism at the school, the Sunday school was relocated to the Cesar Anderlini home.
 Soon a weekly prayer meeting was held for the people of the community, led by congregational members from the South Abbotsford and McCullum Mennonite Brethren Churches.
-In 1949 regular services as well as the previously established morning services began in the Anderlini home with Rev. Abe Stobbe leading.
+In 1949, regular services as well as the previously established morning services began in the Anderlini home with Rev. Abe Stobbe leading.

 Following the Stobbe’s departure in 1967, Rev. Calvin Buehler pastored the church from September 1967 until June 1971.
 In 1971 the church was extend 16 feet.
 Rev. Herman Voth came to the pastorate from July 1971 to June 1975.